 The permits awarded for working in Portugal can be for individuals who have applied for a job and have been accepted as well as for those who are transferred as a result of an intra-corporate transfer (this permit is awarded for an intra-corporate transferee) or for mobility workers.
 The administrators or workers in branches opened in a secondary office in an EU state will receive a different permit.

 The permanent residence permit is awarded after a foreign national has spent five years lawfully living in Portugal and renewing the residence permit as needed after its expiration date.
 The conditions differ for those foreign nationals who are awarded a residence permit for investment purposes and their families.
-The golden visa or the permit for making a minimum investment in Portuguese real estate can be a convenient manner in which some entrepreneurs can receive a residence permit.
+The golden visa in Portugal, or the permit for making a minimum investment in Portuguese real estate can be a convenient manner in which some entrepreneurs can receive a residence permit.
+If you want to immigrate to Portugal, our lawyers can assist you.

 Assistance for applying for residence in Portugal

-An individual interested in obtaining this type of permit is required to schedule the application via the electronic platform and submit the standard form and the enclosed documents with the Foreigners and Borders Service (SEF) directorate or regional delegation.
+An individual interested in immigration to Portugal and in obtaining this type of permit is required to schedule the application via the electronic platform and submit the standard form and the enclosed documents with the Foreigners and Borders Service (SEF) directorate or regional delegation.
 The documents needed for a residence permit for employed workers in Portugal with a residence visa are the following:

 - two identical photographs;